oslabs-beta/colada/README.md

 # What is [Colada](https://colada.dev/)?

-## *The perfect companion for [Pinia🍍](https://pinia.vuejs.org/ "Pinia homepage and documentation"), Vue's official state management library*
+## *Time-travel debugging for [Pinia🍍](https://pinia.vuejs.org/ "Pinia homepage and documentation"), Vue's official state management library*
 <br/>

 ## Colada offers a suite of tools for Vue developers working with the [Pinia state management library](https://pinia.vuejs.org/):